DHTMLX/scheduler-docs/data/howtostart_dotnet.md

 ###Creating Models

 Now we should define model classes for scheduler.
 You'll need a class for scheduler events.
 As you can see, dhtmlxScheduler uses a certain naming convention for data model that is different from the one traditionally used in C#.
-The client-side model can also contain some properties that you don't need to store in a database, but which will be used either on the client or in the backend logic.
+The client-side model can also contain some properties that you don't need to store in a database, but which will be used either in the client logic or in the backend one.

 Because of this, we'll go with the [Data Transfer Object](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5) pattern here: we'll define domain model classes that will be used with EF and inside the app, and DTO classes that will be used to communicate with Web API.
 Then mapping between the two models will be implemented.